-Of course, my hubby was sawing logs all night and I was tossing and turning.
-We were very lucky once again, and woke up to only one small tree topped over and no other damage.
+Of course, my hubby is snoring and sawing logs all night long while I toss and turn.
+Finally, morning arrives and we awake to only one small tree toppled over and no other damage.
 Wow, we were so surprised and felt as though our home and pool birdcage (they call this the pool cage) were built pretty darn good.

-We did hold our breath while waiting for that new pool pump to arrive from Miami as it finally was delivered about 2 days after the hurricane passed.
-We proceeded to repair the pool, finished preparing and cleaning the house for move out inspection and were ready to hit the road.
-We ended up packing everything we owned and rolling out of town right on time and as scheduled.
+The new pool pump finally arrives from Miami two days after the hurricane.
+We proceed to repair the pool, finished cleaning the house for move out inspection and are ready to hit the road.
+We end up packing everything we owned and rolling out of town right on time as scheduled.
 Now, read about how we prepared and planned to ride out these hurricanes with little damage and unscathed.

 Preparing for a hurricane can be challenging and difficult if you allow it to be.
 Plan ahead and prepare.
-Here is a list of things I do to prepare for hurricanes if riding out the storm (without a generator); I start checking off this list several days or a week or more when a storm is forming and prior to storm arriving; (to prevent long lines at gas station and empty food shelves).
-Also, mentally prepare to be without power for long length of time: NOTE: We noticed how over dramatic the national news/weather channel was making this year’s storms appear which caused even more panic and over reaction.
-We watch the local news for more accurate and toned down reports or news on upcoming storms.
+Here is a list of things I do to prepare for hurricanes if riding out the storm (without a generator); I start checking off this list several days or a week or prior to a storm arriving; (to prevent long lines at gas station and empty food shelves).
+Also, mentally prepare to be without power for long length of time: NOTE: The national media tend to be over dramatic which help cause even more panic and over reaction.
+We watch the local news for more accurate and toned down reporting on upcoming storms.

 - Full tank of gas

-- Fill 1-2 gallons of water for each person in home.
+- Have 1-2 gallons of water for each person in home.
 Fill the bathtub with water.

 - Pick up extra light/lamps (or candles) used for camping